wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "I actually think happiness is the absence of suffering.
-It comes from peace.
-That comes from being careful about desire, judgment, and reaction."
+💬 Quote of the Day: "The moment we start weighing our every word, action and appearance on whether people will accept it is the moment we become their slave."
 <!-- end quote -->